best-practice-and-impact/rap_mvp_maturity_guidance/Reproducible-Analytical-Pipelines-MVP.md

 ### Who is this guidance for?

 This guidance is for official statisticians and analysts working in the UK government.
-This guidance may also be helpful for users of official statistics or other government analysis.
+The guidance may also be helpful for users of official statistics or other government analysis.

-This guidance has been developed by the Analysis Standards and Pipelines team in the Quality and Improvement Division at the Office for National Statistics.
+This guidance has been developed by the Reproducible Analytical Pipelines (RAP) team in the Methodology and Quality Directorate at the [Office for National Statistics](https://www.ons.gov.uk/aboutus).
-Quality and Improvement division supports government analysis by providing guidance, consultancy and training.
+Methodology and Quality Directorate supports government analysis by providing guidance, consultancy and training.
+We do this on behalf of the [Analysis Function](https://www.gov.uk/government/organisations/government-analysis-function).

 ### Lessons learned in software engineering can be translated to official statistics and analysis